lclh813/Time_Series_Analysis/README.md

 ```

 #### Step 6.2.
 Validation: Compare with the actual data
-- Since the actual data fall within the confidence interval of 80% and 95%, the forecasting power of the ***Model 2*** is quite satisfactory.
+- Since the actual data fall within the confidence interval of 80% and 95%, the forecasting power of the ***Model 2*** is considered to be satisfactory.

 ```
 par(mfrow = c(1,1))